rachmann-alexander/sixthinkingchatbots/README.md

 # How to use
 1. Checkout sixthinkingchatbots.py
-2. Change API key in line
+2. Change API key in line 5
+3. Change problem statement in line XYZ to your own problem statement.
+4. See result as a string.